forta-network/docs/docs/quickstart.md

 ## Initializing a project

-To initialize a Forta Agent project, you can use the `forta-agent` CLI tool:
+To initialize a Forta Agent project, you can use the [Forta Hardhat plugin](hardhat.md) or the `forta-agent` CLI tool:

 ```bash
 $ mkdir my-new-agent